 1 – Le Petit Prince (The Little Prince), Antoine de Saint-Exupéry

 Everyone loved this.
 While on the surface it’s a children’s book, it’s actually one that you can read at any age.
 As one panelist said, “It’s the book that asks questions about life that the other books on the list try to answer.”

 In addition to topping the list, it’s also the most translated French book.
 In fact, with the exception of religious texts, Le Petit Prince is the world’s most translated book!
-It hit its 300th language this year.
+It hit its 300th language in 2017.

 Le Petit Prince has a unique origin story: In 1942, Saint-Exupéry was depressed and having trouble writing.
 All he could do was doodle.
 His agent noticed that he kept drawing cartoons of a little boy, over and over.
 Exasperated, the agent suggested that Saint-Exupéry write the story of the little boy, thinking it might get him out of his funk.

 The rest is history – the book was finished in three months and today it is beloved the world over.